ycpcs/cs335-spring2025/labs/shellshock.md

 **Questions**.
 Please answer the following questions:

-- Question 1: Will you be able to steal the content of the shadow file */etc/shadow* from the server?
+- **Question 1**: Will you be able to steal the content of the shadow file */etc/shadow* from the server?
     Why or why not?
 The information obtained in Task 3.B should give you a clue.
-- Question 2: HTTP GET requests typically attach data in the URL, after the *?* mark.
+- **Question 2**: HTTP GET requests typically attach data in the URL, after the *?* mark.
 This could be another approach that we can use to launch the attack.
 In the following example, we attach some data in the URL, and we found that the data are used to set the following environment variable:
     ```